giampaolo/psutil/docs/api.rst

 .. function:: cpu_freq(percpu=False)

   Return :field:`current`, :field:`min` and :field:`max` CPU frequencies
-  expressed in Mhz.
-On Linux :field:`current` is the real-time frequency value (changing), on all other platforms this usually represents the nominal "fixed" value (never changing).
+  expressed in MHz.
+On Linux, :field:`current` is the real-time frequency value (changing), on all other platforms this usually represents the nominal "fixed" value (never changing).